CE-Programming/toolchain/docs/static/getting-started.rst

     * Extract the archive to a path **without any spaces**, e.g. :code:`/home/user/CEdev`.

-    * Extend the PATH environment variable to point to :code:`CEdev/bin` by modifying *.bashrc*, *.zshrc*, or whatever flavor the OS uses.
+    * Extend the PATH environment variable to point to :code:`CEdev/bin` by modifying either the :code:`~/.zshrc` or :code:`~/.bashrc` in your home directory.
-      An example command may be:
+      An example command that can be added would look similar to the following:

         .. indent with spaces
         .. code-block:: bash

-            export PATH=/<insert path here>/CEdev/bin:$PATH
+            export PATH=/<insert path to the CEdev folder here>/CEdev/bin:$PATH

 .. caution::